Shopping at Williams-Sonoma in the Historic Town of Sonoma

 Sonoma's Williams-Sonoma store makes a perfect stop for those who love food, cooking, and the good life represented by the Williams-Sonoma brand, blended with a bit of historical perspective.

 A carpenter by trade, Chuck Williams bought a hardware store on this spot in 1956, and dedicated a small back corner to selling chef-quality kitchenware he had discovered while traveling in Europe.
 The kitchenware proved highly popular, and Williams-Sonoma became a thriving cookware store.

 In 1958 Williams relocated his store to San Francisco, and there was no longer a Williams-Sonoma in the town of Sonoma.
 Over the years, Williams-Sonoma introduced its customers to Le Creuset cookware, the Cuisinart food processor, balsamic vinegar, and any number of intriguing chef's tools.

-Today, Williams-Sonoma, Inc. operates 600 retail stores in the United States, Canada, Puerto Rico, Australia, and the United Kingdom, and its products are available online and through catalogs.
+Today, Williams-Sonoma, Inc. operates 230 retail stores around the world, and its products are available online and through catalogs.
 In addition to Williams-Sonoma, its brands include Williams-Sonoma Home, Pottery Barn, Pottery Barn Kids, PB Teen, West Elm, Mark and Graham, and Rejuvenation.